exastencil/existential/MODLIST.md

 ### ProjectExtended by pupnewfster
 Adds some extra tools and weapons that are missing from ProjectE.

+### ProjectE Interation by TagnumElite
+Mainly for the mappers for Farmer's Delight

+### Custom Villager Trades by SpaceCat_97
+This removes all the vanilla and modded trades and replaces them with EMC appropriate ones.
+I've found that no activity generates EMC quite as fast as trading with villagers, since emeralds have such a high covalence.
+Instead, trades will always favour the villager and use covalence dusts as a currency.

+### Guard Villagers by almightytallestred
+Gives you more incentive to spend time in villages or live near a village.
+Trading with villagers builds reputation allowing you to improve guard gear.

 ### Quark by Vazkii
 Quark changes a lot of small things about the game.
 The following, in particular are of interest: